(Non-college credit activities)

 Dual Credit (Credit by Assessment) and Dual Enrollment opportunities are made available to high schools in the DSCC service area.
 In partnership with DSCC, these high schools offer their students opportunities to earn college credit in certain career pathways.
 DSCC’s mission is to provide future students with an easy transition from secondary education to postsecondary, continuing into the workplace, as well as to prepare students with the highest quality of training and education.

 Dual Credit (Credit by Assessment) is offered at no cost to high school students.
 To receive DSCC credit, high school students must successfully complete a technical education course that has been articulated with a DSCC course.
 Following completion of the articulated course, students must successfully complete a DSCC-prepared examination in the subject area.
-Within two years of high school graduation, students must enroll at DSCC and earn a minimum of three credit hours to receive the college credit for the articulated high school course.
+Within two years of high school graduation, students must enroll to receive the college credit for the articulated high school course.
+Credit will be awarded on the census date of the term the student enrolls.

 Dual Enrollment allows high school students to enroll in DSCC courses while still attending high school.
 Dual Enrollment courses are offered in a variety of formats: at the high school, at a DSCC location or online.
 By successfully completing DSCC courses, high school students are able to jump-start their college education.
 Unlike Dual Credit (Credit by Assessment), there are fees for Dual Enrollment courses.
 Most students are eligible to receive the Tennessee Dual Enrollment Grant, which reduces college fees, leaving the student with a minimal out-of-pocket expense.

-Both Dual Credit (Credit by Assessment) and Dual Enrollment save high school students both time and money as they pursue a college certificate or degree and provide the area workforce with highly- trained technical professionals.
+Dual Credit (Credit by Assessment) and Dual Enrollment save high school students both time and money as they pursue a college certificate or degree and provide the area workforce with highly-trained technical professionals.

 Tennessee Small Business Development Center